m8pple/arch2-2014-cw2/README.md

 ### Data representation and format

-All addresses are byte addresses.
+All addresses are byte addresses, and will be [word aligned](#word-aligned-addresses).
 Both addresses and set indices are decimal integers

 Data is a string of hex digits with upper-case letters, which must be of the same width as a cache word (i.e. two hex digits